1.0 Overview

 If a Student who receives Title IV funding withdraws, interrupts their study for more than 180 days, or drops below half time attendance the University will follow the requirements for returning funds as specified by the US Department of Education.
 Please see the University’s Return of Title IV Funds Policy for further information about this.

-Students who wish to apply for an interruption to their period of study or withdraw from their course are expected to follow the University's Concessions - Interruption to Period of Study and Withdrawal Process as well as its Fee Liability Cut-off Dates for Withdrawals and Intercalations.
+Students who wish to apply for an interruption to their period of study or withdraw from their course are expected to follow the Universities guidance on Interrupting your Study or Withdrawal as well as its Fee Liability Cut-off Dates for Withdrawals and Interruptions.For interruptions at Postgraduate Research Level please refer to the PGR Concessions Guide.

 7.1 Interruption to Period of Study

-If a student is facing serious personal or medical difficulties outside of their studies that is affecting their SAP they are able to apply for an interruption to period of study while these difficulties are resolved.
-This is an authorised interruption of studies for an agreed length of time, i.e. period of study is suspended for an agreed period with an agreed date on when to return to study.
+If a Student is facing serious personal or medical difficulties outside of their studies that is affecting their SAP they are able to apply for an interruption to their period of study while these difficulties are resolved.
+This is an authorised interruption to studies for an agreed length of time, i.e. period of study is suspended for an agreed period with an agreed date on when to return to study.

 7.2 Withdrawal

-If a student decides to withdraw from their course at the University they should contact their Academic Adviser/Supervisor in the first instance to discuss.
-If they decide to go ahead with their intentions to withdraw they are required to notify the US Financial Aid Office at usfinaid@uea.ac.uk and contact their relevant LTS Hub or PGR Service to confirm their withdrawal and for information on what to do next.
+If a Student decides to withdraw from their course at the University they should contact their Academic Adviser/Supervisor in the first instance to discuss.
+If they decide to go ahead with their intentions to withdraw they are required to notify the US Financial Aid Office at usfinaid@uea.ac.uk and contact their relevant LTS or PGR service to confirm their withdrawal and for information on what to do next.

 8.0 Repeating Study

-A repeat in study often follows an interruption to a period of study and as long as the Student does not exceed 150% of the published time frame for the course this will be deemed to satisfy SAP requirements.
+A repeat in study often follows an Interruption to a period of study and as long as the Student will not be exceeding 150% of the published standard course length for it to be completed, this will satisfy SAP requirements.
+The period of Interruption is not part of the 150% pace of completion calculation.

 9.0 Change of Course/Route

-A change of course or route would not necessarily effect a SAP.
-Providing a Student is still progressing at the required rates and it is a justifiable change that will not affect their expected course end date they would complete a Course Change Form which has to be approved by Admissions Office, a relevant LTS Hub (for undergraduate and postgraduate taught courses) or PGR Service (for postgraduate research courses) and the Student Visa Compliance Team.
+A change of course or route would not necessarily affect SAP.
+Providing a Student is still progressing at the required rates and it is a justifiable change that will not affect their expected course end date they would complete a Course Change Form which has to be approved by the Admissions Office, the relevant LTS School Team (for undergraduate and postgraduate taught courses) or PGR Service (for postgraduate research courses) and the Student Visa Compliance Team, where applicable.

-However, Students who transfer into a new academic programme will transfer with any SAP warning or sanction previously in place, and will still need to meet the specified criteria in the new programme.
+However, Students who transfer into a new academic programme will transfer with any SAP sanction previously in place and will still need to meet the specified criteria in the new programme.

 In order for continuing Students, progressing up a level i.e. BSc to MSc, to meet SAP we require confirmation that the Student has passed their current course and that they have met the conditions to be accepted onto the new course.